 As a freelance designer and professional illustrator, Pierre is happy to share his tricks of the trade with an online community of creatives.
 In doing so, he’s able to establish his expertise and widen his reach.

-In addition, maintaining a blog makes it easy for Pierre to regularly update his portfolio website with new and valuable content for his audience.
+In addition, maintaining a blog makes it easy for Pierre to have one of the best portfolio websites, which he's able to continually update with new and valuable content for his audience.
 This is an important SEO tip (Search Engine Optimization), as fresh content can greatly improve a site’s chances of ranking higher on Google search results.